 Community Groups meet on different days at different locations throughout the City of Pittsburgh.
 While each group is committed to sharing life together in the ways described above, they all have their own character and particular emphases.
 You can view our Community Group Map by clicking on the image of the map.

 How do I sign up?

-Please click the Sign Up link to get connected to a group.
+Please click the CONNECT NOW link below to get connected to a group.
 You may also be in touch with our co-Associate Rector, Jonathan Warren.
 He will be happy to help you find a group and connect to its leader.
-We are adding groups all of the time and sometimes it’s difficult to find the right fit.